 \section{Introduction}

-The combination of big data and artificial intelligence --- dubbed the fourth industrial revolution --- has profoundly affected the modern economy in a plethora of different ways from robotics to agriculture \cite{Lecun2015, ghahramani2015,schwab2017,esteva2019, tyrsa2017}.
-Contemporary artificial intelligence methods based on neural networks also have the potential to enhance the role of novel analytical methods in science and engineering \cite{kaggle2014, radovic2018, butler2018, radovic2018}.
-Paradoxically, the intrinsic mechanism of how neural networks work and why they are so powerful remains unknown (in many cases it is regarded as a black box).
-It has been speculated that limits to the neural network paradigm based on the computational power of von Neumann architecture are being approached, and improvements appear only due to heuristic escalation of complexity \cite{marcus2018,sze2017,kourtis2020}.
+The combination of big data and artificial intelligence (AI) --- dubbed the fourth industrial revolution --- has profoundly affected the modern economy in a plethora of different ways from robotics to agriculture \cite{Lecun2015, ghahramani2015,schwab2017,esteva2019, tyrsa2017}.
+Contemporary artificial intelligence methods based on neural networks (NNs) also have the potential to enhance the role of novel analytical methods in science and engineering \cite{kaggle2014, radovic2018, butler2018, radovic2018,NobelPrizeChemistry,NobelPrizePhysics}.
+Despite such groundbreaking achievements, interpretability of such NNs is very low due to the quantity of parameters in such neural networks rapidly increase.
+Paradoxically, the intrinsic mechanism of how such neural networks work and why they are so powerful remains unknown (in many cases it is regarded as universal black box oracle).
+Additionally, these black-box oracles demand substantial resources for their training and exhibit a propensity to overfit when data is scarce \cite{sevilla2022compute}, in contrast to the human ability to effectively learn from ``small'' data.

-In particular, the self-organizing feature map (SOFM) \cite{kohonen1990,kohonen1996,kohonen1997}, is a type of artificial neural network (ANN) that is trained in an unsupervised manner.
-SOFMs are used in many areas \cite{vilibic2016, guido1998, doszkocs1990, jones2012,mori2019,corsello2017,zhu2018,chea2016} and in comparison with many other artificial neural networks, they apply competitive learning and preserve the topological properties of the input space \cite{kiviluotoa1996}.
-The SOFMs represent data in a fundamentally topological way that allows one to perform dimensionality reduction.
-Once it is trained, the map can classify a vector from the input space by finding the node with the smallest distance metric.